Synchronization and Hopf Bifurcation in Stuart--Landau Networks: Hopf bifurcation of synchronous and non-synchronous modes in ring networks

-While the results in Section~\ref{K} describe synchronization under general network topologies, they do not address the critical regime $\mu=0$.
-In this section, we focus on a broad class of ring-symmetric coupling structures and employ a Hopf bifurcation analysis to establish the existence of synchronized states.
+While the results in Section~\ref{K} describe synchronization under general network topologies, they do not address the {bifurcation mechanisms at critical parameter values}.
+In this section, we focus on a broad class of ring-symmetric coupling structures and employ a Hopf bifurcation analysis to {identify the onset of synchronous periodic solutions and characterize the non-synchronous critical modes}.

-Our analysis has two components.
-First, we restrict system~\eqref{SL-network-xy-N} to the synchronous manifold and show that a Hopf bifurcation occurs at $\mu=0$, giving rise to a branch of synchronous periodic solutions.
-Second, we return to the full system and study the linearization at the origin.
-Using the block-circulant structure induced by the ring symmetry and its Fourier diagonalization, the Jacobian matrix decomposes into $N$ independent $2\times2$ blocks.
-This decomposition yields additional critical parameter values associated with non-synchronous modes and clarifies the symmetry-induced multiplicities that may lead to degeneracies.
-Explicit formulas for the blocks $M_j$ are derived later in this section and summarized in Appendix~\ref{sec:App B}.
+Our analysis has { three} components.
+First, we { analyze the linearization at the origin in the full system \eqref{SL-network-xy-N}.
+The ring structure gives a block-circulant Jacobian, and Fourier diagonalization decomposes it into spatial modes.} Second, we restrict system \eqref{SL-network-xy-N} to the synchronous manifold and show that { the restricted dynamics undergoes a supercritical Hopf bifurcation at $\mu=0$, producing an exact branch of synchronous periodic solutions of the full system.
+We then use the Fourier blocks to identify the critical parameter values and symmetry-induced multiplicities of the non-synchronous modes.
+Explicit formulas for the blocks $M_j$ are derived later in this section, with details provided in Appendix~\ref{sec:App C}.} { Third, we examine the case $N=7$, $s=2$, in which paired non-synchronous critical modes yield exact rotating-wave solutions and, at the cubic order, a standing-wave pattern.}